kyleryer/Store-Inventory-Project/README.md

 - In PartTest.java:
   - At lines 160-176, created two unit tests that tested minimum and maximum inventory values and their getter/setter methods

+### J.  Remove the class files for any unused validators in order to clean your code.

+- Deleted DeletePartValidator.java (all lines) due to it having 0 usages